The Crisis Support Scheme will be administered by the DHP and Vulnerability Team within the Revenues and Benefits Service, in Resources.

-- have suffered a disaster or crisis; and
+(a) for those who have suffered a disaster or crisis which includes:

 If you have any difficulties completing your online application form, you need to take a note of your 8 letter reference and call 0191 278 7878 and ask for Crisis Support.